-The proposed classical field theory of electromagnetism and gravitation developed here encompasses classical physics at the level of the M&EFEs using the four fundamental field equations as detailed in Table II, but then goes further by unifying electromagnetic and gravitational phenomena in a fundamentally new and mathematically complete way.
-Maxwell's field equations, and the Einstein field equations with the addition of a term that can mimic dark matter and dark energy are consequences of the four fundamental field equations and the properties of the R-C tensor.
-The coupling between electromagnetic and gravitational physics is accomplished through the introduction of a vector field a^{λ} that has no counterpart in the presently accepted description of nature based on the classical M&EFEs.
-In deriving Maxwell's field equations from the new theory it is clear that a^{λ} can be viewed as a hidden variable in the classical Maxwell equation description of electromagnetism.
-This observation explains the apparent contradiction between the new theory's requirement that all electromagnetic phenomena require a nonzero curvature, and the classical Maxwell equation description in which electromagnetic phenomenon can occur is flat space time.
-Considering gravitational physics in the new theory, both dark matter and dark energy effects are subsumed by the $\Lambda^{\mu\nu}$ term in (21), a term which is ultimately determined by a solution of the full set of field equations (1) through (4).
+The proposed classical field theory of electromagnetism and gravitation developed here encompasses classical physics at the level of the M&EFEs using four fundamental field equations as detailed in Table II, but then goes further by unifying electromagnetic and gravitational phenomena in a fundamentally new and mathematically complete way.
+Maxwell's field equations, and the Einstein field equations with the addition of a term that can mimic dark matter and dark energy are consequences of the new theory's four fundamental field equations and the properties of the R-C tensor.
+The coupling between electromagnetic and gravitational physics is accomplished through the introduction of a vector field a^{λ} that has no counterpart in the presently accepted description of nature based on the classical M&EFEs but can be viewed as a hidden variable in that description.
+This observation explains the apparent contradiction between the new theory's requirement that all electromagnetic phenomena require a nonzero curvature, and the classical Maxwell equation description in which electromagnetic phenomena can occur in flat space-time.
+In the view of the new theory, the classical Maxwell equation description is incomplete.

-The unification brought to electromagnetic and gravitational phenomena by the new theory is demonstrated through several specific examples including the electric and gravitational fields of a spherically-symmetric particle-like solution, and radiative solutions representing both electromagnetic and gravitational waves.
+The unification brought to electromagnetic and gravitational phenomena by the new theory is demonstrated through several specific examples, the electric and gravitational fields of a spherically-symmetric particle, and radiative solutions representing both electromagnetic and gravitational waves.
 One of the strengths of the new theory's field equations, in fact a guiding principle in their development, is the requirement that the full set of fundamental field equations be logically consistent with the requirements of general covariance.
-Another strength of the new theory is the reductionism brought to electromagnetic and gravitational phenomena by treating the sources of these fields as dynamic variables rather than external parameters that need to be added into the theory; a development which potentially explains the quantization of the mass, charge and angular momentum of particles in the context of a classical field theory.
-Finally, an outline for numerically solving the fundamental field equations is given in the form of an analysis of the Cauchy initial value problem applied to the fundamental field equations.
+Another strength of the new theory is the reductionism brought to electromagnetic and gravitational phenomena by treating the sources of these fields as dynamic variables rather than external entities; a development which potentially explains the quantization of the mass, charge and angular momentum of particles in the context of a classical field theory.
+Finally, to elucidate the mathematical completeness of the new theory's fundamental field equations an outline for their numerical solution in the form of a Cauchy initial value problem is given.

-The genesis of the work presented within was reported in a preliminary form in reference [i].
+The genesis of the work presented within was reported in a preliminary form in reference [ii].
 The same fundamental equations and quantizing boundary conditions reviewed here were first reported there.
-New to this manuscript is the discussion of the symmetries of the fundamental equations in Table II.
-Based on these symmetry properties, the interpretation of the particle-like solution has been advanced here.
-The derivation of the Einstein field equations augmented by a function of integration $\Lambda^{\mu\nu}$ capable of representing dark matter or dark energy is also new to this manuscript.
-The present manuscript also corrects an error in the weak field analysis of reference [i] leading to the expanded discussion of electromagnetic radiation and its underlying gravitational radiation.
+New to this manuscript is the discussion of the symmetries of the fundamental equations in Table II, and based on these symmetry properties the interpretation of the particle-like solution has been advanced here.
+The derivation of the Einstein field equations augmented by a function of integration $\Lambda^{\mu\nu}$ capable of representing dark matter or dark energy is also new to this manuscript as is the discussion of the cosmological solution based on the FLRW metric.
+The present manuscript also corrects an error in the weak field analysis of reference [ii] leading to the expanded discussion of electromagnetic radiation and its underlying gravitational radiation.
 Finally, the analysis of the Cauchy initial value problem as it relates to the theory's fundamental equations is new.